olipinfatphotos@gmail.com

 [...]

-And here we can contemplate the extremes of existence, the edges of our otherwise mundane realities, and a journey to physical and perceptual limits that has its literary corollary in the works of, say, Pierre Guyotat or Jean Genet.
+a journey to physical and perceptual limits that has its literary corollary in the works of, say, Pierre Guyotat or Jean Genet.
 The American author Gary Indiana wrote that the prose of the former enacts ‘…a continual demolition of structural elements and distinctions between “I” and others, self and things…’ but conceded ‘All writing is approximate, all language a substitution; Guyotat’s is less distant from it describes than what readers are conditioned to digest’.
+It remains an open question how any artist can truly arrest us without becoming lost to the aesthetic but Pin-Fat comes very close to creating fissures in the screen between the world, how we experience it, and how it can be represented back to us.“

 Brian Curtin (2014) - critic, lecturer, author and curator